 IOS TubeSats have been successfully deployed into Low Earth Orbit and used for communications and experimentation

-The Mobile Land-Launch System (MLLS) and Canister Ocean-Launch System (COLS) allow IOS customers to launch rockets from almost any location, increasing scheduling and inclination flexibility while avoiding expensive spaceport fees
+Interorbital's Ocean Barge Launch System allows IOS customers to launch rockets from almost any ocean location, allowing scheduling and inclination flexibility while at the same time avoiding expensive spaceport fees

 Interorbital Systems is located at the Mojave Air and Space Port in Mojave, California.
 A hotbed of innovation in the private space industry, the spaceport boasts manufacturing facilities, hangars, dedicated test sites, and a large pool of space engineering talent.
 IOS was one of the first companies to establish itself in 1996 at the now-bustling spaceport, which was the first US spaceport licensed for horizontal launches of reusable spacecraft.